Voornaamenachternaam/chachacrypt/README.md

 # ChaChacrypt
-File encryption cli using XChaha20-Poly1305 with Argon2id in Go.
+File encryption-cli using XChaha20-Poly1305 with Argon2id in Go.

 **1: Install Golang**